Brief Notes

 Is war a collective psychosis or a case of extreme left hemisphere bias?

 Jung thought that the two world wars he lived through were outbreaks of collective psychosis in Europe.
 I wonder if this is a good description: in psychosis, chaos erupts in the brain in the form of too much firing at too many of the wrong synapses.
 Whilst chaos is certainly a feature of war, the execution of war is often carefully orchestrated and well organised - unfortunately.
 And while the orchestrators of war may have lost their senses, the bulk of the population, the collective, may have retained their’s but be unable to do anything about it.
-Maybe war reflects an extreme triumph of the left hemisphere over the right, manifesting in anger, the drive for power and control, defensiveness, regard for self but not for other, a narrow focus of attention and a failure to see the bigger picture where possibilities for peaceful co-existence would arise - mad, but not psychotic.
+Maybe war reflects an extreme triumph of the left hemisphere over the right, manifesting in anger, the drive for power and control, defensiveness, regard for self but not for other, a narrow focus of attention and a failure to see the bigger picture where possibilities for peaceful co-existence would arise - narrow-minded and probably stupid, but not psychotic.
 February 2024

 Did alcohol help create civilisation by switching off the prefrontal cortex?